Tips To Stop Your New Cat from Hiding

 Is your new kitty able to access everything they need?
-Hiding behaviors can limit your pet’s access to resources (such as food, water and the litter box) as they may be too afraid to go to them!
+Hiding behaviours can limit your pet’s access to resources (such as food, water and the litter tray) as they may be too afraid to go to them.

 If another cat is scaring your pet, or blocking their access to resources, this could also be a cause of hiding.
-If your cat is hiding and not eating, this can be very concerning behavior, so be sure to pay attention to your pet to ensure they have access to their own individual resources and are using them!
+If your cat is hiding and not eating, this can be very concerning behaviour, so be sure to pay attention to your pet to ensure they have access to their own individual resources, and are using them.

 6. Check with a vet

 If your new kitty still won’t stop hiding, it’s wise to check that they have no underlying health concerns with the vet.
 This is especially important if your pet seems extra anxious, or has stopped eating or drinking.

 Giving a new kitty their own safe haven is a great way to help them settle in.
 Your cat needs to feel safe and secure in their own territory to boost their confidence and encourage their bravery.
 A good kitty safe haven will have lots of comfy bedding such as a cat bed, some favourite toys, and be in a quiet place.
 Secluding a brand new kitty to one room of your house is often a good way to help them adjust and boost their confidence before they explore the rest of the house.